 The issue is not just one of women’s rights.
 In more than six out of 10 households, all parents work, while in 1970, it was only four in 10.
 Men have increasingly taken on childcare responsibilities and other duties in the home, with many couples splitting home and workplace responsibilities more evenly than before.
 The U.S. labor market, however, has not fully adapted to these changes, with benefits, leave and flexibility often reflecting the workplace dynamic of previous decades.

-Through the Working Families Initiative, Bauer College aims to provide resources, support and access for women in business school, along with applicable research that organizations can use to implement policies and standards that benefit a diverse workforce.
-Established in late 2015, this group includes representation from Bauer College faculty, staff and students, along with corporate partners, and is working to identify areas of focus for the coming year.
-If you’d like to participate, email email@example.com.
+Through the Working Families Agenda, Bauer College aims to provide resources, support and access for women in business school, along with applicable research that organizations can use to implement policies and standards that benefit a diverse workforce.
+Established in late 2015, this group includes representation from Bauer College faculty, staff and students, along with corporate partners.
+For more information, email firstname.lastname@example.org.

 The most powerful work-life solutions are ones every organization can implement.
 They’re low-intervention and low-drama.
 Managers can spearhead many of them, even without institutional backing.
 And none of them cost an incremental dime.